 Answer: Implement profanity filters, image moderation, and video moderation, using both live teams and AI, to filter UGC.
 Moderating content is critical to making UGC work seamlessly for your company or clients.
 Stringent moderation can ensure UGC messaging remains relatively controlled, on brand, and beneficial to your bottom line.

-Part 3: Content Moderation Methods
+Part 3: What are Some Content Moderation Methods?

 You can and should capitalize on UGC, but in order to make it a worthwhile investment, UGC must be accompanied by moderation.
 Sounds simple, until you realize that there are various forms available to choose from.